Background pattern

 tafluprost/timolol

-Read this prospect carefully before starting to use this medication, as it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-• Keep this prospect, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor, pharmacist, or nurse.
+• If you have any further questions, ask your doctor, pharmacist, or nurse.

-• If you experience any adverse effects, consult your doctor, pharmacist, or nurse, even if they are not listed in this prospect.
+• If you get any side effects, talk to your doctor, pharmacist, or nurse.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 1. What is Taptiqom and what is it used for

-• If you have a slow heart rate, heart failure, or heart rhythm disorders (irregular heartbeat).
+• if you have a slow heart rate, heart failure, or heart rhythm disorders (irregular heartbeat).

-Warnings and Precautions
+Warnings and precautions

 Consult your doctor, pharmacist, or nurse before starting to use Taptiqom.

-• Respiratory problems, asthma, or chronic obstructive pulmonary disease.
+• respiratory problems, asthma, or chronic obstructive pulmonary disease

-• Poor blood circulation (such as Raynaud's disease or Raynaud's syndrome).
+• poor blood circulation (such as Raynaud's disease or Raynaud's syndrome)

-• Diabetes, as timolol may mask the signs and symptoms of hypoglycemia.
+• diabetes, as timolol may mask the signs and symptoms of hypoglycemia

-• Any allergy or anaphylactic reaction.
+• any allergy or anaphylactic reaction

-Inform your doctor if you have:
+Tell your doctor if you have:

-• Liver problems.
+• liver problems.

 Taptiqom may